AvaniImpetus/leaplogic-ai/docs/leaplogic/teradata_to_pyspark.md

 ---

-## 2. Query Type Conversion
+## 2. Query Type Conversions: How Does LeapLogic Convert Teradata SQL Queries to PySpark?

+**Question:** How does LeapLogic convert Teradata queries to PySpark?
+How are UPDATE, DELETE, INSERT, TRUNCATE queries converted in AWS Glue?

-LeapLogic automatically analyzes and converts different SQL query types from Teradata to PySpark-compatible syntax.
+**Answer:** LeapLogic automatically analyzes and converts different SQL query types from Teradata to PySpark-compatible syntax.

-### UPDATE Queries → UPDATE or MERGE INTO
+### How Does LeapLogic Convert Teradata UPDATE Queries to PySpark (UPDATE or MERGE INTO)?

+**Question:** How is UPDATE converted in PySpark?
+Does LeapLogic convert UPDATE to MERGE INTO?
+When does LeapLogic keep UPDATE as UPDATE in AWS Glue?

 LeapLogic intelligently converts Teradata UPDATE statements based on query complexity.
 For simple UPDATE operations on single tables, LeapLogic maintains the UPDATE syntax.
 However, when UPDATE involves subqueries or multiple tables, LeapLogic converts to MERGE INTO statements for better performance in distributed systems.